armadaplatform/redis/Readme.md

 - Build this service, and run master and slave intances using docker tag.
-Keep in mind, that master instance should be located on different machine than slave instance, but within same armada cluster (obviously).
+Keep in mind, that master instance should be located on different machine than slave instance, but within same armada cluster.
-This example script builds service on one machine, then sends it over to anotherone through local dockyard.
+This example script builds service on one machine, then sends it over to another one through local dockyard.

 On **ship1**